Cyberterrorism: Defining cyberterrorism

 The term "cyberterrorism" can be used in a variety of different ways, but there are limits to its use.
 An attack on an Internet business can be labeled cyberterrorism, however when it is done for economic motivations rather than ideological it is typically regarded as cybercrime.
 Convention also limits the label "cyberterrorism" to actions by individuals, independent groups, or organizations.
 Any form of cyberwarfare conducted by governments and states would be regulated and punishable under international law.

 The Technolytics Institute defines cyberterrorism as [t]he premeditated use of disruptive activities, or the threat thereof, against computers and/or networks, with the intention to cause harm or further social, ideological, religious, political or similar objectives.
 Or to intimidate any person in furtherance of such objectives.
 The term appears first in defense literature, surfacing (as "cyber-terrorism") in reports by the U.S. Army War College as early as 1998.

 The National Conference of State Legislatures, an organization of legislators created to help policymakers in the United States with issues such as economy and homeland security defines cyberterrorism as:

 [T]he use of information technology by terrorist groups and individuals to further their agenda.
 This can include use of information technology to organize and execute attacks against networks, computer systems and telecommunications infrastructures, or for exchanging information or making threats electronically.
 Examples are hacking into computer systems, introducing viruses to vulnerable networks, web site defacing, Denial-of-service attacks, or terroristic threats made via electronic communication.

+The American Federal Emergency Management agency defines cyberterrorism as: